 BBQ Pro Shop likes to find the best in BBQ and support their efforts to promote their products so that everyone can benefit from the experience and wins that they have seen in competitions.
-We are very excited to offer four of our most popular rubs in 5 LB bulk packages that are geared towards caterers and competition teams.
-BBQ Pro Shop offers them at a competitive price and is happy to discuss discounts for cases (25 LBS) for the products we carry.
+We are very excited to offer four of our most popular BBQ rubs in 5 LB bulk packages geared towards caterers and competition teams.
+BBQ Pro Shop offers Bulk BBQ Rubs at competitive price and is happy to discuss discounts for cases (25 LBS) for the bulk BBQ Rubs we carry.

 Moo'd Enhancer from Drapers BBQ Comes in 1LB Packages!